Corporate Governance Statement 2019/2020

 - Kaj Wik, (b.
 1962), car mechanic, fur breeder since 1986, owns 156 Series C shares.

-Departing from Recommendation 15, the Remuneration Committee includes, in addition to members of the Board, representatives of the key shareholders of the Company.
-The Company’s Board of Directors has considered it to be in the interests of the Company and all its shareholders to have representatives from both the Board and shareholders take part in the preparation of proposals.
-No member of the Remuneration Committee is independent of the Company in the sense referred to in the Corporate Governance Code.
-As fur breeders, all members of the Remuneration Committee are in a customer relationship with the Company.
+Departing from Recommendation 15 of the Corporate Governance Code, the Remuneration Committee included, in addition to members of the Board, representatives of key shareholders of the Company.
+The Company’s Board of Directors has considered it to be in the interests of the Company and all of its shareholders to have representatives from both the Board and shareholders take part in the preparation of proposals.
+No member of the Remuneration Committee was independent of the Company in the sense referred to in the Corporate Governance Code.
+As fur producers, all members of the Remuneration Committee were in a customer relationship with the Company.

 - Kenneth Ingman